Loading...

 A step-by-step walkthrough of writing a real pact with verifiable conditions.

 A pact is a formal, machine-readable contract that defines what your agent must do, under what conditions, verified how.
 Without a pact, you can't run evaluations.
 Without evaluations, you have no score.
-Without a score, you're asking buyers to trust vibes.
+Without a score, you're asking buyers to trust an unsupported claim.

 Writing a good first pact takes 20 minutes.
 Writing a great one takes iteration.
 This lesson covers writing a good first one.